A Google Business Profile, formerly called Google My Business, is a free tool to help businesses get discovered in Google Search and Maps.

 Additionally, you can reply to reviews and answer questions, which both show up in Google search results and on your public profile, and help persuade new customers to visit you.

-Source: Haven Langley on Google
+Source: The Brewtorium on Google

-For a full overview of everything this integration can do, check out this quick 3 minute overview:
+For a full overview of everything this integration can do, check out this quick 3-minute overview:

 Google My Business FAQs

-Is Google My Business completely free?
+Is Google My Business free?

 Use Hootsuite to communicate with your customers via Google Business Profile and all your other social channels.
 Create, schedule, and publish posts to every platform, plus get valuable analytics, performance reports, and more.
 Try it free today.